 Last but not least - the mockup and explainer video.

 To do this easily, you can use No-Code tools like Carrd and Webflow.
-Stan Rymkiewicz, the founder of Orapa, shared in this short interview how he used different no-code tools to put together a landing page and started selling right away.
+Stan Rymkiewicz, the founder of Orapa, shared in this short interview how he used different no-code tools to create a landing page and started selling immediately.

 Discounted plans.
 Simple.ink's founder successfully pre-sold over $1,000 for his new SaaS idea by offering a discounted yearly plan and leveraging his website’s audience.